alexhkurz/introduction-to-smart-contracts/lectures/assignment02.md

 	Make sure that when you call functions like `PayAndGuess` that require  ETH, you enter an amount in the Value box and change the currency to ETH.

 4. Submit a link to the deployed contract on the Goerli testnetwork.
-To do this use the metamask EVM on remix to deploy your contract.
+Once you have finalized developing with the Remix VM enviorment, switch the enviorment to Injected Provider Metamask.
 Also make sure you have ETH from the goerli faucet.
+Here is the faucet link: https://goerlifaucet.com/.
 Before you deploy check that you currently using the goerli testnest in your metamask.
-Here is the faucet link: https://goerlifaucet.com/
+Once you have done all this then you should be able to deploy and recieve an address for the contract transaction.
+Click on that to open etherscan and this is the link you will submit to canvas.